Difference Between Honey Bee and Bumble Bee

 Honey Bee vs Bumble Bee

 The difference between honey bees and bumblebees is that bumblebees are more nutritious than honey bees but produce less honey than honey bees.
 While the Bumble bees are large and hairy, the honeybee is smaller and with less hair.
-Bumble bees body is not split up into head and abdomen.
+The bumble bees body is not split up into head and abdomen.

 Honey Bee vs Bumble Bee